Buying real estate in the Gold Coast?

 What's the cheapest livable house budget in the Gold Coast as of 2026?

-These cheapest livable houses in the Gold Coast are usually found in the northern growth corridor suburbs like Pimpama and Coomera, as well as some inland pockets further from the beach and waterways where land values are lower.
+These cheapest livable houses in the Gold Coast are mostly found in the northern growth-corridor suburbs like Pimpama (where the median house price is around A$930,000) and Coomera (around A$993,000), and occasionally in inland pockets like Upper Coomera or Nerang, where distance from the beach keeps prices lower.

 Wondering what you can get?
 We cover all the buying opportunities at different budget levels in the Gold Coast here.